kvshvlin/yourmailproject/index.md

 - None of the other patrons, will ever get, the postcards you will receive.
 - You will get original hand drawn postcards.
 - You can rest assured that the ones you hold are unique in this universe.
-- Join now and get an unique Postcard every month.
+- Subscribe now and get an unique Postcard every month.

 <div class="roadmap-spacer-1"></div>